rest-for-physics/framework/README.md

 which root
 ```

-### Installing

 After ROOT6 has been installed in the system, the compilation of REST should be straight forward.
 Note that it is recommended to compile REST using the same version of g++ compiler used to compile ROOT.
+The detailed installation guide could be found in [REST documentation](doc/Chapters/2-installing-rest.md).

-Go to the root directory of your local REST repository, lets name it here `REST_SOURCE_PATH` and execute the following commands.
+Go to the root directory of your local REST repository, assume it is `~/REST_v2`, and execute the following commands.

 ```
-cd
-cd REST_v2
+cd ~/REST_v2
 mkdir build
 cd build
 cmake .. -DINSTALL_PREFIX=../install/master/
 make -j4 install
 ```

+We collected some common problems one may get into while installing REST.
+Find it [here](doc/Chapters/2-installing-rest.md#trouble-shooting).

 After all the compilation and installation process ends, you will end up with an installed REST version at `~/REST_v2/install/master/`.